-Even if it’s not snowing when you start your shoot, it might be later, and an unexpected gust of wind could blow snowflakes onto the lens at any moment.
+Even if it’s not snowing when you start your shoot, it might be later.
+An unexpected gust of wind could blow snowflakes onto the lens at any moment.

-The light bouncing off the snow is going to be pretty harsh during the midday hours, so for softer effects, shoot during early morning and/or late afternoon.
-You can also shoot from a low angle, to help decrease the amount of glare in your frame.
+The light bouncing off the snow is going to be pretty harsh during the midday hours.
+For softer effects, shoot during early morning or late afternoon.
+You can also shoot from a low angle to help decrease the amount of glare in your frame.

-A lens hood isn’t included with all cameras, but can help prevent extreme glare, and provides some extra protection for your lens from the elements.
+A lens hood isn’t included with all cameras, but can help prevent extreme glare.
+It provides some extra protection for your lens from the elements.

 If you have all the camera settings on auto, including the iris, you could end up with a lot of gray in the shot as the camera tries to figure out how to handle all the light bouncing off the snow.
 Overexpose the shots slightly to get the right “white” effect.

 6. Avoid the “blah” effect